pillimetlavamsi/Splunk/Attacks/Nmap_SYN_Port_Scan/Readme.md

 The 997 filtered ports returned no response, indicating they are behind a firewall.

+**Detection insight:** While port 22 responded (open) and some ports sent RST (closed), the **997 filtered ports** each generated a `[UFW BLOCK]` entry in Ubuntu's syslog.
+This rapid burst of blocked SYN packets — all from `192.168.56.103`, all within milliseconds of each other, all to different destination ports — is exactly what Splunk will surface as evidence of a port scan.

 ---

 ## Step 9 — Log Collection Process